sotrh/learn-wgpu/docs/intermediate/tutorial13-threading/README.md

 }
 ```

-Next we can update the meshes to be loaded in parallel.
+Next, we can update the meshes to be loaded in parallel.

 ```rust
 impl Model {